richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/matrix_actions.md

 Used by a rigger to assume jumped-in control of a drone or vehicle.

+* If the rigger does not own the vehicle or drone, they'll need to make a Sleaze Hacking roll to Jump In to it.
+* Jump In can be done wirelessly or over a wired connection, but to do it wirelessly, the rigger must be using a dronedeck.
-This is a normal action if the rigger is not already connected via a cable or a drone deck's s-PAN.
-Otherwise, it's a free action.
+* This is a free action if the rigger is already connected to the target via a cable or an s-PAN via their dronedeck.
+Otherwise, it's a normal action.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-### Give command
+### Command Autopilot

 Free action.
 Give a one-sentence command to a drone or vehicle autopilot.
+This can be combined with a Sleaze Hack to target drones or vehicles the actor does not own or control.

-If the rigger is using a drone deck and has multiple drones/vehicles in its s-PAN, they can issue the same command to any number of the drones/vehicles for a single free action.
+If a rigger is using a dronedeck that has multiple drones/vehicles in its s-PAN, they can issue the same command to any number of the drones/vehicles for a single free action.
 {{% /pageinfo %}}